PedroGironSV/Paramo_Tech_Test/README.md

 **User Registration and Login - Web Automation Project**

-Technical test for Paramo Technologies team, using as automation stack the following technologies:
+User registration and Login on demo.casino web site, using as automation stack the following technologies:

 - JavaScript
 - Cypress